Atlético Nacional: Rivalries

+Brand

+Colours and uniform

+The flagship colors of the team, green and white, are derived from the flags of the Antioquia Department and its capital city of Medellín, and the team is known as the cuadro verdes.
+Black is often also used as a secondary colour by the team.
+The team previously also utilized red but discontinued it due to its association with the rival team Independiente Medellín.

+The team's uniform at home is primarily green while its away colours are white with green accents.
+The team also has a third jersey utilizing its black secondary colour.
+The team's main global sponsor featured on its jersey since 2024 is the global betting operator Betsson.

-Badge and colors
+Badge

 Atlético Nacional's current badge was adopted in 2000.
 The badge consists of a rectangle elongated downward, with the initials A and N inside, and the tower of a castle above symbolizing "grandeur, tradition, strength and hierarchy", similar to the city's coat of arms.
-The colors of the team are derived from the flags of the Antioquia Department and the city of Medellín.

-The club's main nickname, Verdolagas (purslanes) was coined early in the club's history.
+The club's main nickname, Verdolagas (purslanes) was coined in the 1950s, when the club began using green kits.
 This plant is endemic to the Paisa region since pre-Columbian times.
 The plant blooms a diminutive yellow, white or red flower; the white variety is the most common in the region, giving the color scheme to the team.
 It is also noteworthy that Antioquia has a great tradition regarding the cultivation of flowers, displayed annually during the Festival of Flowers.

 Stadium

 Atlético Nacional plays its local games at the Atanasio Girardot Stadium, which is part of the Atanasio Girardot Sports Complex and is owned by the Municipality of Medellín.
 The stadium is shared with crosstown rivals Independiente Medellín.
-It is located in the Northwestern part of the city and has a capacity of 45,087 spectators.
+It is located in the northwestern part of the city and has a capacity of 45,087 spectators.
 It was inaugurated on 19 March 1953 with a game between Nacional and Alianza Lima, which finished in a 2–2 draw.

 Before 1948, when the team was known as Unión Indulana Foot-Ball Club, they played its local games at Los Libertadores Racecourse.
 With the creation of the professional league, they moved to San Fernando Racecourse in Itagüí, where they played until the inauguration of the Atanasio Girardot in 1953.